-Governments around the world have taken steps to make the transition to a more circular economy that uses less CO2, in order to contain climate change.
-This transformation harbours both opportunities and risks for the economy in general and for pbb Group specifically.
+Governments around the world have taken steps to make the transition to a lower-carbon and more circular economy in order to mitigate climate change.
+This transformation harbours both opportunities and risks for the economy in general, and for pbb Group specifically.

-Damage to property caused by the environmental destruction and climate change can have considerable consequences for the real economy and the financial system.
+Damage to property caused by environmental destruction and climate change can have considerable consequences for the real economy and the financial system.
 This can lead to, for example, increasing damage to buildings or other assets held as collateral for financings, caused by flooding, storms, drought or other natural disasters.
-Although pbb Group's clients are required to insure the physical collateral underlying the financings, adverse effects on its financial position and financial performance cannot be ruled out (source: ECB).
+Although pbb Group's clients are required to insure the physical collateral on which the financings are based, negative effects on the Group's net assets, financial position and results of operations cannot be ruled out (source: ECB).